 You’ve bought booze for a party before, sure.
 But what about for a hundred people, one of whom is your Nana?
 No?
-Well, here’s how to buy alcohol for your wedding.
-This is the second major post in a series on dealing with food and alcohol at your wedding, so keep your eyes open for more installments, like how to successfully have a food truck wedding and how to deal with all that ice (note: remember to buy ice).
+Well, here’s your wedding alcohol calculator, everything you need to know about how to buy alcohol for your wedding.
+(Note: remember to buy ice).

 Before we dive in, let’s preface this information with a note that only you know your crowd.
 If half your guests don’t drink, adjust accordingly.
 If your loved ones drink beer, but hate wine, well, don’t have a wine-only reception.
 Also, take your region of the country (or hell, your country) into account.
 At the end of the day, you know best what your loved ones expect and what you care about.
 This is a guide to best practices and general wisdom.
 Adapt as you see fit.

 There are three basic types of wedding bars: beer and wine only, full bar, and the something-in-between I’ll call modified full bar.
 If you are set on doing a true full bar, I do not recommend going our DIY route.
 Work with a professional bartending service and your venue, unless you want to blow most of your budget on half the stock at your local liquor store.
 This tutorial is all about the modified full bar and the beer and wine only bar.